matthew-brett/teaching/fourier_no_ei.rst

 Loading and configuring code libraries
 ======================================

-Load and configure the Python libraries we will use in this notebook:
+Load and configure the Python libraries we will use:

 .. nbplot::